 The Graduate School provides rigorous graduate education in a supportive Christian environment.
 Our adult students come from many backgrounds, experience levels, and career fields with the common goal of developing as whole professionals.
 Specialties include relevant degree programs in business and leadership, health and human services, and education.
-The school offers 12 graduate programs, including master's programs, a doctoral program in educational leadership with two majors, a doctor of nursing practice program, and numerous certificates and licensures.
+The school offers nine master's programs, two doctoral programs in educational leadership, and several certificates and licensures.
 Courses are taught by experienced full-time faculty or working professionals, whose recent experience focuses on principles that students can apply directly to their careers, and class schedules are convenient for working adults.